james-macrometa/docs/docs/best-practices/subqueries-vs-multiple-for-loops.md

   "price": job.price
 }
 ```
-## Example with FILTER Before FOR Loop
+## Example with FILTER for each FOR Loop

-An approach without using subqueries is to place the `FILTER` before each `FOR` loop.
-This can also reduce the number of iterations.
+An approach without using subqueries is to `FILTER` on each collection as the query is built.
+This way each `FOR` loop reduces the number of records to be scanned in subsequent `FOR` loops.
+This will reduce the number of iterations.

 ```sql
 FOR customer in Accounts